What is CDD in banking? Well, there are a few foundations to lay before answering the question.

 What is Customer Due Diligence (CDD) and why is it important?

+What does CDD stand for in banking?
 Customer Due Diligence (CDD) is the process of carrying out identity verification, background checks, and screening on customers to ensure they are properly risk assessed before being onboarded.
 Essentially, CDD is a compulsory process that banks must carry out before establishing a relationship with a customer.
 Customer Due Diligence (CDD) processes are regulated by the Financial Action Task Force (FATF), a global Anti Money Laundering and Counter terrorist financing (AML/CFT) body.

 The process is designed to help banks and other financial institutions prevent financial crimes including terrorist financing, money laundering, human and drug trafficking, identity theft, and cyber fraud.
+CDD for banks is also important in eliminating the risks of open banking.

-Customer Due Diligence (CDD) in banking is the series of steps taken by the bank to properly assess and identify a customer to prevent financial crimes and satisfy compliance requirements.
+Customer Due Diligence (CDD) meaning in banking is the series of steps taken by the bank to properly assess and identify a customer to prevent financial crimes and satisfy compliance requirements.
 When it comes to banks, CDD is at the heart of Know Your Customer (KYC) and Anti Money Laundering (AML) initiatives.
 These activities are essential processes in Customer Due Diligence practice.

 What Does the Standard Customer Due Diligence (CDD) processes in Banking Look Like?